This post may contain affiliate links. Please read our disclosure policy.

 Be aware that the diced apple and pear pieces are likely to discolor and turn brownish after a day or two!

-Can I prepare my fruit the night before?
+Can I prepare my fruit the night before to make this Christmas fruit salad?

 Yes.
 The mixed berries can be washed and rinsed the night before and stored in an airtight container in the fridge.
 The apples and pears can also be washed, diced, and soaked in salt water or covered with lemon juice to help prevent them from browning.

-What fruits don’t go together in fruit salad?
+What fruits don’t go together in a Christmas fruit salad?

 Avoid overpowering fruits in this Christmas fruit salad, such as bananas or grapefruit.
 Unless you are certain that you won’t have leftovers, sliced bananas risk turning super soft and brown quickly.